Long COVID Treatment

 Ongoing support: Recovering from long COVID takes time.
 We’re here for you when you need us.
 Our team serves as a resource throughout your recovery journey.
 Whether that means connecting you with a support group, coordinating additional treatments or creating an at-home physical therapy plan, we’re committed to helping you feel better now and in the future.

-Proven success: The UCLA Health Long COVID team works with the UCLA Health Post-ICU Recovery Clinic to coordinate some care plans for people with long COVID.
+Proven success: The UCLA Health Long COVID team works with the UCLA Health Post-ICU Recovery Clinic to coordinate care plans for some people with long COVID.
 Our experts have experience treating people with post-intensive care syndrome (PICS), which can cause many physical and mental health issues.
 We understand the unique challenges that come with this type of recovery and use that knowledge to help people with long-term COVID.

 Our areas of care